 Specific examples of the council’s intended work include the following:

 - Program Proposal Review: The council’s primary responsibility is to review proposals for new programs (semester-long, short-term, and faculty-led) and make recommendations to leadership on approval/denial.

 - Policy Decision Feedback: The council offers feedback on policy considerations.
 These deliberations include topics such as program suspension due to low mobility or how to incentivize global learning outcomes in short-term program development.

 - Strategic Direction Guidance: The council offers direction on strategic objective priorities.
-This includes a review of Global Programs’ strategic plan and assessing benchmarks related to Education Abroad performance.
+This includes a review of Penn State Global's strategic plan and assessing benchmarks related to Education Abroad performance.
 Key goals for Education Abroad remain increasing access and inclusivity for under-represented students in learning abroad as well as encouraging and supporting curricular integration initiatives across Colleges and Campuses.

 Education Abroad Advisory Council Members

 - Patrick Tunno, Director of Global Engineering Engagement, College of Engineering